Web Content Display

-Adrià Tubert i Bahí (Research Intern 2019-2020).
+Jordi Bescós i Cubells (Research Intern 2021-2022).
 He is currently working at BACES as an intern.
-He is simultaneously studying two Bachelor’s degrees in Political and Administration Sciences and in Law, both at UPF.
-His first research, framed in his BA degree’s final dissertation, focuses on the secessionist discourse and its evolutions in the Catalan nationalist movement.
+Meanwhile, he is simultaneously studying two BAs in Political and Administration Sciences + Law, both at UPF.
+His main research interests are gender inequalities & local governments.

 Pablo Mérida Coloma (Research Intern 2020-2021)